 - Arrange a home visit with the child's key person and one other member of staff to introduce the child's key person in their own environment therefore having a familiar couple of faces on their first day.
-Due to COVID 19 we are unable to do this visit but will endeavour to make alternative arrangements at the setting. - Inform parents/carers to be prepared to stay with their child in the group until he or she is ready to be left alone.
+Home Visits will go ahead if staffing ratios can be adhered to and time is available. - Inform parents/carers to be prepared to stay with their child in the group until he or she is ready to be left alone.
 All children are different and this may take anything from a few minutes to a few weeks or even months.
 We feel that in such events, it is best to stay at pre-school and not take the child home.
 For children that find parting very hard, it may help to have a very brief separation at first, just to post a letter or pop to the shop.
 This type of separation method can be extended gradually allowing the child to become more confident.
 During this period, it is particularly important to be punctual when picking up.
 If a parent is not there at the time he or she has promised, the child's new built confidence can be upset and this can cause setbacks. - If your child is unsettled when left, we will contact you to inform you when settled. - Encourage parents/carers who feel that their child is ready to be left, to say goodbye and not to creep out of the door while the child is not looking.
 This may seem easier for all concerned at the time but can cause a child to feel let down or mistrustful. - Encourage parents to talk about pre-school at home, about the lovely things that will and do happen there.